 - Adult/elder care: in-home care for a parent, grandparent, spouse, adult child, self, etc.

-- Additional family support: self-serve and self-pay additional family supports including regular caregivers, weekend babysitters, pet caregivers, tutoring, access to the Sittercity mobile app, and more through the Bright Horizons CareDirect enhancement.
-Click here for more information.
+- Additional family support: self-serve and self-pay additional family supports including regular caregivers, nanny placement services, weekend babysitters, virtual babysitting, pet caregivers, tutoring, access to the Sittercity mobile app, and more through the Bright Horizons CareDirect enhancement.

 To register and/or make a reservation, you will need your 9 digit Brown ID number.